 The Company has supply agreements with Meda AB ("Meda") to market and distribute MUSE internationally in some Member States of the European Union.
-In Canada, the Company has entered into a license and supply agreement with Paladin Labs, Inc. for the marketing and distribution of MUSE.
-Sales to the Company's distribution partner, who supplies MUSE in the European marketplace, for 2006, 2005 and 2004 were 91.7%, 93.4%, and 96.7% of international sales, respectively.
-The balance of international sales was made to the Company's Canadian distribution partner.
+In Canada, the Company has entered into a license and supply agreement with Paladin Labs, Inc. ("Paladin") for the marketing and distribution of MUSE.
+Sales to Meda, who supplies MUSE in the European marketplace, for 2006, 2005 and 2004 were 91.7%, 93.4% and 96.7% of international sales, respectively.
+The balance of international sales was made to Paladin.

-The Company invoices its international distributors based on an agreed transfer price per unit, which is subject to revision based on contractual formulas upon quarterly reconciliations.
+The Company invoices its international distributors based on an agreed transfer price per unit, which is subject to revision upon quarterly reconciliations based on contractual formulas.
 Final pricing for product shipments to international distributors is subject to contractual formulas based on the distributor's net realized price to its customers.
 The Company recognizes additional revenue, if any, upon finalization of pricing with its international distributors.
 International distributors generally do not have the right to return products unless the products are damaged or defective.

 The Company initially recorded \$1.5 million of unearned revenue related to an upfront payment in accordance with the international supply agreement signed with Meda in September 2002.
 In January 2006, the Company received a milestone payment from Meda of \$2.0 million.
 The milestone payment provides Meda with the right to continue to sell and distribute MUSE in its European territories.
 These amounts are being recognized as income ratably over the term of the supply agreement.
-Through June 30, 2007, \$1.2 million has been recognized as revenue.
+Through September 30, 2007, \$1.3 million has been recognized as revenue.